Kate McGarrigle: Career

-In the 1960s Kate and Anna established themselves in Montreal's burgeoning folk scene while they attended school.
+In the 1960s, Kate and Anna established themselves in Montreal's burgeoning folk scene while they attended school.
 From 1963 to 1967, they teamed up with Jack Nissenson and Peter Weldon to form the folk group, the Mountain City Four.

 Anna, who is 14 months older than Kate, studied painting at the École des Beaux-Arts de Montréal (now part of the Université du Québec à Montréal) in Montreal; McGarrigle studied engineering at McGill University.
 It was at this time that they began writing songs.
 Although she sang mostly in English, according to Juan Rodriguez, she and Anna "put Québécois folk music...on the global music map in 1980 [sic] with Complainte pour Ste.
 Catherine, Entre la jeunesse et la sagesse (commonly known as the French Record) and 2003's La vache qui pleure."

 The McGarrigle sisters' life has been chronicled in a book by Anna's husband, Dane Lanken, titled Kate and Anna McGarrigle: Songs and Stories.

-Place Kate-McGarrigle was inaugurated on August 7, 2013 in Montreal's Outremont borough.
+Place Kate-McGarrigle was inaugurated on August 7, 2013, in Montreal's Outremont borough.
 It contains a sculpture by Robert Wilson in the form of a double chair.
 McGarrigle—a Montreal native—lived nearby before her death.

 Her son, Rufus, says he discussed with McGarrigle the offer of his childhood friend, Lorca Cohen, for Rufus to father her child.
 He says that McGarrigle strongly encouraged him to accept Cohen's offer, and that he regrets she didn't live long enough to see his daughter Viva Katherine Wainwright Cohen's birth.

 Awards

 Kate and Anna's 1976 self-titled debut album was chosen by Melody Maker as Best Record of the Year.
 Their albums Matapedia (1996) and The McGarrigle Hour (1998) won Juno Awards.
-In 1999 Kate and Anna received Women of Originality awards.
-In 1993 she was made a Member of the Order of Canada.
+In 1999, Kate and Anna received Women of Originality awards.
+In 1993, she was made a Member of the Order of Canada.

-In 2006 Kate and Anna McGarrigle were the recipients of the Lifetime Achievement Award at the SOCAN Awards.
+In 2006, Kate and Anna McGarrigle were the recipients of the Lifetime Achievement Award at the SOCAN Awards.

 Death

-McGarrigle was diagnosed with cancer in 2006 and established the Kate McGarrigle Fund at the McGill University Health Centre, which she set up in 2008 to raise awareness of sarcoma, a rare cancer that affects connective tissue such as bone, muscle, nerves and cartilage.
+McGarrigle was diagnosed with cancer in 2006 and established the Kate McGarrigle Fund at the McGill University Health Centre, which she set up in 2008 to raise awareness of sarcomas, a rare form of cancer that most often affects soft tissues.

-She died of clear-cell sarcoma on January 18, 2010, aged 63 at her home in Montreal.
+She died of a sub-type of sarcoma called clear-cell sarcoma on January 18, 2010, at age 63, at her home in Montreal.
 Her sister Anna wrote on their website: